jiyucho9145/bfcm/README.md

 ## Description

-The bfcm calculates a conditional probability of a category given a document.
+The bfcm calculates a conditional probability of a category given a document by Bayesian filter.

 ## Requirement